ethereum/consensus-specs/specs/core/1_shard-data-chains.md

     )
     # Verify the attestation
     assert verify_slashable_attestation(challenge.attestation, state)
-    # Check that the responder actually participated in the attestation
+    # Check the responder participated in the attestation
     assert challenge.responder_index in attestation.validator_indices
     # Any validator can be a challenger or responder of max 1 challenge at a time
     for c in state.custody_challenge_records: